Dependency graph is a great visual way to examine code and understand the code base without having to look through it.

 Review on MSDN Channel9: here

 Our tool is a less sophisticated and less scientific way of viewing dependencies.
-Therefore it is more simple, intuitive and gives you better feeling of what “belongs together” and where are natural boundaries between components.
+Therefore, it is more simple, intuitive and gives you a better feeling of what “belongs together” and where are the natural boundaries between components.

 We generate a dependency graph out of .NET assemblies, put it into a “force field” and see how nodes, representing types are wobbling around, until they found their “natural” places.